PenguinPoweredApps/PowerShell/README.md

 # PowerShell

-**PowerShell AwesomeScripts** is a collection of handy and efficient PowerShell scripts designed to make your day-to-day tasks easier.
+**PowerShell** is a collection of handy and efficient PowerShell scripts designed to make your day-to-day tasks easier.

 ![PowerShell Logo](link-to-logo-if-you-have-one.png)